-The JSA may designate each year the regatta that will be the YRA LIS region qualifier for the US Sailing Area B Sears Cup Championship.
-The qualifying event for the Sears Cup is open to Junior Sailing Members or Instructor Members of the JSA, who are members of a sailing program located in the geographic region represented by the YRA of LIS, who meet the eligibility requirements of Rule 3.1 and whose programs certify that they are competent to sail in the boats chosen for this event.
+The JSA may designate each year the regatta that will be the YRA LIS region qualifier for the US Sailing Area B Triplehanded Championship.
+The qualifying event for the Sears Cup is open to Junior Sailing Members or Instructor Members of the JSA, who are members of a sailing program located in the geographic area represented by the YRA of LIS, who meet the eligibility requirements of Rule 3.1 and whose programs certify that they are competent to sail in the boats chosen for this event.
 However, there shall be no more than two boats entered per member program before the entry deadline.
-Entry fees for JSA-sponsored teams will be paid by the JSA following completion of the Area B Sears Cup Championship.